-The properties along the north side of E. 48th Avenue, from the Cordova Street intersection to the Fairbanks Street intersection, are zoned R-3 and comprised of small apartment buildings, duplexes, and single-family residences.
+The properties along the north side of E. 48th Avenue, from the Cordova Street intersection to the Fairbanks Street intersection, are zoned R-3 and small comprised of apartment buildings, duplexes, and single-family residences.
 These smaller lots have a wide range of landscaping that varies from primarily lawn and pavement to well-tended gardens with densely planted trees, shrubs, and perennials (Photo 9).
-Mature trees and shrubs screening the properties from the street screening the properties from the street Photo 8 - Mature trees on E 48th Ave are common in the ROW in this section of E. 48th Avenue (Photo 8).
+Mature trees and shrubs screening the properties from the street are common in the ROW in this section of E. 48th Avenue (Photo 8).